-Free-Electron Lasers at the ELBE radiation source at the HZDR in Dresden-Rossendorf
+Free-Electron Lasers at the ELBE - Center for High-Power Radiation Sources at the HZDR in Dresden-Rossendorf

-The two free-electron lasers U27-FEL and U100-FEL with the undulators, U27 and U100, produce intense, coherent infrared radiation, which is tunable over a wide wavelength range by changing the electron energy or the undulator magnetic field.
+The two free-electron lasers U37-FEL and U100-FEL with the undulators, U37 and U100, produce intense, coherent infrared radiation, which is tunable over a wide wavelength range by changing the electron energy or the undulator magnetic field.

 (→ FEL description, → FELs worldwide)

-Here is more information aboutdiagnostic station first and then delivered to six user laboratories.
+The infrared radiation is guided to a diagnostic station first and then delivered to six user laboratories.
 In some of the labs there are table-top femtosecond lasers, which are synchronized to the FEL pulses, thus providing the possibility of multi-color pump-probe experiments.

 Here is more information about